evansdoe/disaster-response-pipeline/README.md

 3. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Project Motivation<a name="motivation"></a>
-In this project I use the [datasets](https://github.com/evansdoe/disaster-response-pipeline/tree/main/data) from real life disasters provided by [Figure Eight](https://appen.com/) to perform the following tasks:
+In this project I use the [datasets](https://github.com/evansdoe/disaster-response-pipeline/tree/main/data) from real-life disasters provided by [Figure Eight](https://appen.com/) to perform the following tasks:

 1. Build an ETL (Extract, Transform, Load) Pipeline to repair the data.